cnabio/cnab-spec/101-bundle-json.md

   - `<name>`: The name of the parameter.
 This is REQUIRED.
 In the example above, this is `backend_port`.
 This is mapped to a value definition, which contains the following fields:
     - `type`: "null", "boolean", "string", "number", "integer", "bytes".
 These types correspond to the main primitive types of JSON (with _integer_ and _bytes_ as special cases).
 Objects and arrays are not supported, as the serialization of these is underdetermined.
 (REQUIRED)
+    - `schema`: A reference to a JSON schema document that is used to validate the structure of the parameter.
+Only applies to string parameter types (OPTIONAL)
     - `required`: if this is set to true, a value MUST be specified (OPTIONAL, not shown)
     - `defaultValue`: The default value.
 For type `bytes`, defaultValue is a string containing a base64 payload (OPTIONAL)
     - `enum`: an array of allowed values.
 For type `bytes`, values must be strings containing a base64 payload (OPTIONAL)